suryapratapsinghsuryavanshi/Projecteefy/projects/Fake_Database_C.md

 Try it with yourself and make a commit of your file with your name field along with the project name in the "project" directory.

 <b>Example:</b> <i>suryapratap_fake_database.cpp</i>

+> You can implement it with any programming language you are good at.